kawatoken/Kawakami-Documents/content/en/researching-crypto.md

 ---
-title: Kawakami Hisotry
+title: Intro to Research
 description: ''
-position: 4
+position: 6
-category: Blog
+category: How-To Guides
 ---

 Check the [Nuxt.js documentation](https://nuxtjs.org/guides/configuration-glossary/configuration-modules) for more information about installing and using modules in Nuxt.js.